 Pampas grass is a very popular ornamental grass that is easy to grow.
-Pampas grass consists of attractive oversized arching grass like foliage and will produce beautiful airy, creamy white feathery plumes in mid-summer to fall.
-In winter the foliage will turn tan-bronze and can be left to create winter interest before being trimmed back in early spring to re-emerge with fresh foliage.
+This ornamental grass consists of attractive oversized arching grass-like foliage and will produce beautiful airy, creamy white feathery plumes from mid-summer to fall.
+In winter, the foliage will turn tan-bronze and can be left to create winter interest before being trimmed back in early spring to re-emerge with fresh foliage.

-Due to the large nature of Pampas Grass allowing adequate space is of utmost importance.
+Due to the large nature of this grass allowing adequate space is of utmost importance.
 If you are looking to form a seamless hedge or border, space your Pampas Grass 6-8 feet apart from center to plant center.
-If you are interested in covering a large amount of ground space your Pampas Gras 14+ feet apart.
+If you are interested in covering a large amount of ground space your grass 14 or more feet apart.

 This is a large plant with sharp foliage so be considerate of its placement.
 Here are a few places to avoid:

 There are no reviews yet.